Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 may improve your swallowing and prevent aspiration.

-Different medical conditions can lead to swallowing problems.
+Different health conditions can lead to swallowing problems.
 Some examples are:

 Head and neck cancer